smartiepinheiro/smartiepinheiro.github.io/color_flip/readme.md

 ✔️ Play Again button that reloads the game;
 ✔️ Responsive to window resize: allows horizontal/vertical play.

+*Big shoutout to my friend [Alexandre Oliveira](https://bitbucket.org/AlexandreOliveira96/) for always so happily and intensely testing all my stuff*  ♡

 ### Thank you so much for the time 🙋